 Moving on to the portraits that we have found and to be honest they seem to confirm our suggestions and only feature the more mature woman.

-Our first offering is an oil painting entitled ‘The Sense of Hearing, The Sense of Sound’ by the French artist Phillipe Mercier.
+Our first offering is an oil painting entitled ‘The Sense of Hearing, The Sense of Sound’ by the French artist Philippe Mercier.

-Our third being that of Ferdinande Henriette, Countess of Stolberg-Gedern, in her later life.
+Our third offering is Friederike Charlotte of Stolberg-Gedern in her later life.

 The next, a caricature entitled ‘ The Mutual Embrace’ courtesy of the British Museum.